Stephenie Meyer: Twilight saga films

 In 2011, Meyer started her own production company, Fickle Fish Films, with producer Meghan Hibbett.
-Meyer spent much of 2011 producing both parts of Breaking Dawn as well as the film adaptation of Shannon Hale's novel Austenland.
-The Breaking Dawn-Part 1 was released on November 18, 2011, and the second part was released on November 16, 2012.
+Meyer spent much of 2011 producing both parts of Breaking Dawn, as well as the film adaptation of Shannon Hale's novel Austenland.
+Breaking Dawn: Part 1 was released on November 18, 2011, and the second part was released on November 16, 2012.
 Part one of the film received mixed reviews.
-Part two of the film received more positive reviews with Roger Ebert calling the ending, "sensational".
+Part two of the film received more positive reviews with Roger Ebert calling the ending "sensational".
 Critics also praised the acting, particularly that of Stewart.

 The Twilight Saga was successful in the box office.
 With a combined budget of $373 million, the five-film series earned $3.341 billion worldwide.
 Despite the commercial success, the films were extensively criticized.
 Breaking Dawn: Part II won seven Golden Raspberry Awards (Razzie awards) including Worst Picture, Worst Sequel, and Worst Screen Couple (for Taylor Lautner and Mackenzie Foy).
-The series spawned two parody films: Vampires Suck and Breaking Wind which were critical failures.
+The series spawned two parody films: Vampires Suck and Breaking Wind, which were critical failures.

 In 2009, Stephenie Meyer was included in the Forbes Celebrity 100 list of the world's most powerful celebrities, entering at No. 26.
 Her annual earnings exceeded $50 million.
-The same year, Meyer was ranked No. 5 on Forbes' list of "Hollywood's Top-Earning Women", the only author on the list, and it was noted that the "Twilight series of young-adult vampire books have taken the publishing and film worlds by storm."
+The same year, Meyer was ranked No. 5 on Forbes' list of "Hollywood's Top-Earning Women", the only author on the list, and it was noted that the "Twilight series of young-adult vampire books have taken the publishing and film worlds by storm".
 In 2010, Forbes ranked her as the No. 59 most powerful celebrity with annual earnings of $40 million.

 Subsequent Twilight publications

 In August 2009, USA Today revealed that Meyer broke J. K. Rowling's record on their bestseller list; the four Twilight books had spent 52 straight weeks in the top 10.
 In all, the books have spent more than 235 weeks on The New York Times Best Seller list.
 Upon the completion of the fourth entry in the series, Meyer indicated that Breaking Dawn would be the final novel to be told from Bella Swan's perspective.
-In 2015, she published a new book in honor of the 10th anniversary of the best-selling franchise, titled Life and Death: Twilight Reimagined, with the genders of the original protagonists switched.
+In 2015, she published a new book in honor of the 10th anniversary of the best-selling franchise titled Life and Death: Twilight Reimagined, with the genders of the original protagonists switched.

 On March 30, 2010, it was announced that Meyer had written a 200-page novella entitled The Short Second Life of Bree Tanner.
 The book was released on June 5, 2010, by Atom and was available for free between June 7 and July 5 on the official website.
 Following the release of The Short Second Life of Bree Tanner, Stephenie Meyer donated $1.5 million to the American Red Cross Relief Fund to aid victims of the earthquakes in Haiti and Chile.
-Those who took advantage of the free ebook were also encouraged to make donations to the Red Cross.
+Those who took advantage of the free e-book were also encouraged to make donations to the Red Cross.